gateio/gateapi-python/docs/UnifiedApi.md

 currencies = ['[\"BTC\",\"GT\"]'] # list[str] | Specify the currency names for querying in an array, separated by commas, with a maximum of 10 currencies.

 try:
-    # Batch query unified account can be borrowed up to a maximum
+    # Batch query unified account can be borrowed up to a maximum.
     api_response = api_instance.get_unified_borrowable_list(currencies)
     print(api_response)
 except GateApiException as ex: